danielyoureelewis/parallel-forth/readme.md

-README for pforth-shmem - a shared memory Forth by Daniel Y. Lewis.
+README for pforth-shmem - a shared memory parallel Forth by Daniel Y. Lewis.
 This is a modification of pForth by Phil Burk with Larry Polansky, David Rosenboom, Darren Gibbs, and Alexsej Saushev.

 Last updated: 12/20/2020